Choosing a super fund

 If you have several super fund accounts, you can transfer the

-money to your new fund.
-It saves time and money in the long run to
+money from each into your new fund.
+It saves time and money in the

-keep your super in as few accounts as possible.
-However, check if
+long run to keep your super in as few accounts as possible.

-you will lose important insurance benefits by leaving a fund.
-See
+However, check if you will lose important insurance benefits by

 How to change super